If you’ve recently booked your trip and are looking for the best things to do in Northern Ireland, we’ve got you covered!

-We’ve kept this list of things to do in Northern Ireland as diverse as possible to fit your every need but it really wasn’t hard to do – there are so many things to do in Northern Ireland you’ll be spoilt for choice!
+We’ve kept this list of the best things to do in Northern Ireland as diverse as possible to fit your every need but it really wasn’t hard to do.
+There are so many interesting places in Northern Ireland you’ll be spoilt for choice!

 Visit Tollymore Forest

 There are different trails for you to choose from which are all under five and a half miles.
 Along the way, you will see rocky outcrops, grottos, and caves.

-Tollymore forest also provided many backdrops for Game of Thrones.
+Tollymore Forest also provided many backdrops for Game of Thrones.
 In fact, the very first scene of the series was shot in Tollymore Forest and was covered in artificial, biodegradable snow!

 See The Game Of Thrones Doors

 The doors are carved out of trees from the Dark Hedges that were knocked over by a storm in 2016.

 Walk On The Giant’s Causeway

-It’s one of the most popular places to visit in Northern Ireland because of how unique the landscape is.
+It’s one of the most popular places to go in Northern Ireland because of how unique the landscape is.

-There are many different trails that you can walk to see the Giant’s Causeway, including a trail that is under a mile and a trail that is wheelchair and buggy friendly!
+There are many different trails you can walk to see the Giant’s Causeway, including a trail that is under a mile and a trail that is wheelchair and buggy friendly!

 Explore Dunluce Castle

 It sits directly on a set of cliffs on the coastline, providing one of the most dramatic photo opportunities in Northern Ireland.

-If you’re looking for things to do in Northern Ireland where you learn a lot about history, this is a long and tumultuous one.
+If you’re looking for the best things to do in Northern Ireland where you learn a lot about history, this is a long and tumultuous one.

 Cross Carrick-A-Rede Rope Bridge

 Are you looking for a great photo opportunity?
-Then the Carrick-a-rede rope bridge is definitely one of the places to visit in Northern Ireland – just don’t look down!
+Then the Carrick-a-Rede Rope Bridge is definitely one of the places to visit in Northern Ireland.
+Just don’t look down!

 See The Titanic Museum

-Everyone has heard of the infamous unsinkable ship, but how much do you actually know about it?
+Everyone has heard of the infamous, unsinkable ship, but how much do you actually know about it?

-Titanic Belfast is situated in the Titanic Quarter of Belfast, which is actually where the Titanic was built!
+The museum is situated in the Titanic Quarter of Belfast, which is actually where the Titanic was built!
 It’s a short walk from the city center but can also be accessed by Belfast Bus Tours.